Reg-Hub/API/README.md

 Body Parameters:
 * grant_type: "password" (This specifies the type of grant you are requesting.)
-* scope: "opened RegHubAPI" (This specifies the permissions your access token will have.)
+* scope: "openid RegHubAPI" (This specifies the permissions your access token will have.)
 * username: Your Reg Hub account username.
 * password: Your Reg Hub account password.
 * client_id: The client ID provided to you by Reg Hub.